realworldocaml/book/book/first-class-modules/README.md

 and link in new code to a running program.
 This can be automated using libraries like `ocaml_plugin`, which can be installed via OPAM, and which takes care of much of the workflow around setting up dynamic linking.
-<a data-type="indexterm" data-startref="FCMquery">&nbsp;</a>

 ## Living Without First-Class Modules

 It's worth noting that most designs that can be done with first-class modules can be simulated without them, with some level of awkwardness.
 For example, we could rewrite our query handler example without first-class modules using the following types:[first-class modules/alternatives to]{.idx}

 ```ocaml env=query_handler
 # type query_handler_instance = { name : string